afariha/ConformanceConstraintsReproducibility/README.md

 # Requires Python version Python 3.9.5

+## If using Max, install homebrew from here: https://brew.sh/

 ## If using Windows, do the following to prepare first

 - Download and install ubuntu from this link: https://ubuntu.com/wsl